1945

-A turning point in human history, 1945 marked the end of World War II, ending with the defeat and occupation of Nazi Germany, and the Empire of Japan.
-It is also the year the Nazi concentration camps were liberated and the only year in which atomic weapons have been used in warfare.
+A turning point in human history, 1945 marked the end of World War II, ending with the defeat and occupation of Nazi Germany (including Austria) and the Empire of Japan (especially Korea) by the United States and the Soviet Union in the world of two superpowers.
+It is also the year the Nazi concentration camps were liberated and the only year in which atomic bombs (nukes) have been used in war. (against the Japanese.)